 We were the typical Italian family.
 My brother Jimmy and I had fun and joked around all the time, while my brother Sal, being the oldest brother, was always so serious.
 I love my brothers, but as with all brothers we had our moments.
 At fifteen, I just could not understand why we couldn't play Van Halen's music during the lunch rush.
 Sal would have a fit, and during the heat of the rush we would fight from one end of the pizzeria to the other.
 The customer's didn't seem to mind.
 Needless to say, I now have a true appreciation for Jerry Vale and Frank Sinatra.
 It's all part of the growth process of a true Italian family business.
 You know, I never realized how hard we worked back then; I thought everybody put in 100 hour work weeks.

 Now, I have to introduce you to the heart and soul of our business.
 My father calls her "the Guerrilla" because she is the hardest working member of our family.
 This woman has done it all.
 She is my mother, Marie Reale.
-My father calls her "St. Marie" because being a good Italian Catholic she's the one who kept us all in line.
+My father called her "St. Marie" because being a good Italian Catholic she's the one who kept us all in line.
 As my dad puts it she is CHIEF COOK AND BOTTLE WASHER.
-If you have not had the pleasure of meeting my mother, she is a cute, petite lady with a heart of gold.

 My dad is famous for his colorful sayings, as he puts it, "if you wanna be boss, you gotta be da hawse."
 In that case, we've all done great at being Clydesdales.
 As far as being boss, well, we're still working on who that one is.
 I'm very proud of the success of this business, but I feel I must say that it did not come easy.
 We spent a lot of time working and living together back then.
 We each had our tense moments, but we worked out our differences the way all Italian families do, we get loud.
 Now the winner of this contest is the one who displays the most hand gestures while using as many four letter words in the shortest amount of time possible.
 Being the youngest, I usually lost that battle.